DavidSKoppel/Temperatur-SensorScript-SKO/README.md

 # Arduino Temperature SensorScript
 **Preparations**

-To start you will need either an ESP32S or an ESP8266 as these scripts are made with them in mind.
+To start you will need either an ESP32S or an ESP8266 as these scripts are made with them in mind.<br/>
 The temperature sensor used for these scripts is the DHT22

 **Setup**

-To upload the script to the ESP you will first need to follow these steps
+To upload the script to the ESP you will first need to follow these steps:

  1. Download Arduino IDE from Arduino's website https://www.arduino.cc/en/software (be sure to checkmark Install USB driver and Associate .ino files in setup installation), then plug in your board
  2. Download the script fitting your board from this Git and open it in the IDE